Finnish Soldiers' Cemetery Memorial site

 Used sources and references:

-Latvian Soldier, no. 249, 31.10.1938.
+Latvian Soldier, No. 249, 31.10.1938.

-Ciganovs, J. Finnish "Northern Boys" fights in Latvia.
-Guardian of the Fatherland.
-No.11, 2014.
+Tsiganovs, J. The Finnish “Northern Boys” Fights in Latvia.
+Tēvijas Sargs.
+No. 11, 2014.

 Related stories

-Battle of the Finnish Boys' Regiment "Northern Boys" in Beja
+Battle of the Finnish Volunteer Regiment "Northern Boys" in Beja

-On February 23, 1919, an intelligence unit of the Finnish Volunteer Regiment "Northern Boys", hoping to obtain additional armaments and ammunition, reached the cliff of the river Beja School, where a collision with the Bolsheviks took place (Battle of Babeckas).
+On February 23, 1919, a reconnaissance unit of the Finnish volunteer regiment "Boys of the North", hoping to obtain additional weapons and ammunition, arrived at the Beja School ravine, where a clash with the Bolsheviks took place (Battle of Babecka).
 10 soldiers of the Finnish regiment fell in this battle.

-Consecration of the Finnish Jaeger flag at the Holy Trinity Cathedral in Liepaja
+Consecration of the Finnish Jaeger flag at Liepāja Holy Trinity Cathedral

 The first flag of the Independent Finland was consecrated in 1918 in Liepaja, at the Holy Trinity Church, where the Finnish Jägers took an oath of allegiance to the legitimate government of Independent Finland before going home.